MGMT610 - Foundations of Teamwork and Leadership

 In terms of its pedagogical approach, this is designed to be an interactive, applied, case-based course with accompanying conceptual readings to help structure your thinking.
 Given the nature of the course, we will also apply the lessons from the cases to understand the challenges and implications of relevant recent and on-going deals.
 In addition, guest speakers with experience in investment banking, consulting, and industry will be invited to share their perspectives.
 A group project is intended to give you the opportunity to apply your learning from the course to a context that is most interesting and relevant to you.

 This course examines how the kind of firms in which most Wharton students will spend the next stage of their careers came to be as they are today.
 At a superficial level, the course's objectives are descriptive and narrative.
 Its deeper purpose is to give students some idea of how to think about the future evolution of firms and industries.
 The course will discuss the historical development of the business enterprise as an institution.
 It will also cover the evolution of competition and strategy and of corporate finance.
-The focus will be on American developments, since many of the innovations took place here; but there is scope for comparison with institutions in Japan and the leading European economies if there is student interest.
-The course considers issues arising in a number of different management disciplines and shows off their interrelationships.
+The focus will be on American developments, since many of the innovations took place here, but there is scope for comparison with institutions in Japan and the leading European economies if there is student interest.
+The course considers issues arising in anumber of different management disciplines and shows off their interrelationships.
+In terms of the Wharton curriculum and of recent research, strategy issues,and in particular the set of issues concerning how value can be created and captured at the enterprise level, are a running theme.

-Successful practitioners of corporate diplomacy meld art and skill in engaging external stakeholders to advance their corporate interests.
-They craft international coalitions of stakeholders spanning politicians, regulators, bureaucrats, analysts, investors, lawyers, reporters, consumers and activists.
-They influence these stakeholders' opinions, perceptions, behaviors and decisions so as to secure a favorable policy outcome, collective decision or shift in group opinion that enhances their corporation's ability to generate a profit by satisfying a market demand.
-This course surveys the managerial, political economic, sociological and psychological foundations of corporate diplomacy as well as case study examples of successful and failed implementation in order to develop an interdisciplinary framework for the play of global influence games.
-The insights gained can be applied to influence team decision-making and organizational politics as well as by individuals and organizations in lobbying, marketing, sales, political campaigns and corporate, national or multilaterial projections of soft power.
+Managing effectively in challenging socio-political environments (e.g., emerging markets) requires a melding of art and skill in engaging external stakeholders to advance corporate interests.
+This means crafting international coalitions of stakeholders spanning politicians, regulators, bureaucrats, analysts, investors, lawyers, reporters, consumers, non-profits, activists and local communities.
+It involves influencing these stakeholders' opinions, perceptions, behaviors and decisions so as to secure a favorable policy outcome, collective decision, shift in group opinion or pooling of resources that enhances the corporation's ability to generate a profit by satisfying a market demand.
+This course surveys the managerial, political, economic, sociological and psychological foundations of corporate diplomacy as well as case study examples of successful and failed implementation in order to develop an interdisciplinary framework for navigating complex socio-political environments.
+The insights gained can be applied to influence team decision-making and organizational politics as well as by individuals and organizations in lobbying, marketing, product development, distribution and sales, political campaigns and corporate, national or multilateral projections of soft power.

 MGMT717 - Deals: The Economic Structure of Transacting and Contracting